oaravernon/fll2026/Team Saturday/robot run presentation/practice-questions-and-answers.md

 - We got comfortable with the competition environment

 **Building Relationships:**
-- We made friends with the Lake Country teams
 - We learned that FLL is about collaboration, not just competition
-- We supported each other and shared tips
 - We had fun together!

 **Key Benefit:** Practicing in the actual competition space gave us confidence.
 When we compete there, we'll already know what to expect!